April Fools’ Email Ideas To Make Your Subscribers Laugh Out Loud

 Make sure you’re mobile-friendly

-When you think about how to create a “good-looking” email, every detail matters.
-Stats says that mobile email accounts for approximately 44% of email opens, depending on your target audience, product, and email type.
-So, make sure your digital marketing campaign displays correctly on all types of devices, especially when it comes to the templates with GIFs, videos, and complex layouts.
+When you think about how to create a“good-looking” email, every detail matters.
+Stats say that 71% of consumers primarily view emails on their smartphones.
+So, make sure your digital marketing campaign displays correctly on all types of devices, especially when it comes to templates with GIFs, videos, and complex layouts.

-The CTA should be clear and remarkable, and a bit festive, of course.
-Instead of boring “Shop now” and “Visit the website”, you can use more creative variants to boost engagement and increase sales.
-BarkShop did that in their campaign, jokingly offering your dog to get a job:
+The CTA should be clear and noticeable and a bit festive, of course.
+Instead of boring “Shop now” and “Visit our website”, you can use more creative variants to boost engagement and increase sales.
+BarkShop did that in their campaign, jokingly offering subscribers’ dogs to get a job:

 April Fools’ Day email ideas to use in your campaign

-Here are the noteworthy ideas you can use for inspiration when creating your April Fools’ Day campaign.
+Here are some noteworthy design and content ideas you can use for inspiration when creating your April Fools’ Day campaign.

 Offer special discounts and deals